Mason Williams: Environmentalism

 After becoming involved in protests against a Willamette River hydroelectric power project, Williams eventually collected over 400 songs about rivers.

-He created a program called Of Time and Rivers Flowing. that encompasses classical, folk, minstrel, gospel, jazz, country, pop & contemporary rock.
+He created a program called Of Time and Rivers Flowing that encompasses classical, folk, minstrel, gospel, jazz, country, pop, and contemporary rock music genres.

 Personal life

 Williams married Sheila Ann Massey on April 22, 1961; they had one daughter, Kathryn Michelle, before divorcing.

-He remarried, to Katherine Elizabeth Kahn, in February 1994; the couple divorced after ten years.
+He remarried, to Katherine Elizabeth Kahn, in February 1994; the couple divorced after 10 years.

 He lives in Eugene, Oregon, with his Canadian-born wife, Karen, an attorney.